Matrix-assisted laser desorption/ionization: Polymers

-In polymer chemistry MALDI can be used to determine the molar mass distribution.
+In polymer chemistry, MALDI can be used to determine the molar mass distribution.
 Polymers with polydispersity greater than 1.2 are difficult to characterize with MALDI due to the signal intensity discrimination against higher mass oligomers.

 A good matrix for polymers is dithranol or AgTFA.
 The sample must first be mixed with dithranol and the AgTFA added afterwards; otherwise the sample will precipitate out of solution.

 Microbiology

 MALDI-TOF spectra are often used for the identification of microorganisms such as bacteria or fungi.
 A portion of a colony of the microbe in question is placed onto the sample target and overlaid with matrix.
 The mass spectra of expressed proteins generated are analyzed by dedicated software and compared with stored profiles for species determination in what is known as biotyping.
 It offers benefits to other immunological or biochemical procedures and has become a common method for species identification in clinical microbiological laboratories.
 Benefits of high resolution MALDI-MS performed on a Fourier transform ion cyclotron resonance mass spectrometry (also known as FT-MS) have been demonstrated for typing and subtyping viruses though single ion detection known as proteotyping, with a particular focus on influenza viruses.

 One main advantage over other microbiological identification methods is its ability to rapidly and reliably identify, at low cost, a wide variety of microorganisms directly from the selective medium used to isolate them.
 The absence of the need to purify the suspect or "presumptive" colony allows for a much faster turn-around times.
 For example, it has been demonstrated that MALDI-TOF can be used to detect bacteria directly from blood cultures.

 Another advantage is the potential to predict antibiotic susceptibility of bacteria.
-A single mass spectral peak can predict methicillin resistance of Staphylococcus aureus MALDI can also detect carbapenemase of carbapenem-resistant enterobacteriaceae, including Acinetobacter baumannii and Klebsiella pneumoniae.
-However, most proteins that mediate antibiotic resistance are larger than MALDI-TOF's 2000–20,000 Da range for protein peak interpretation and only occasionally, as in the 2011Klebsiella pneumoniae carbapenemase (KPC) outbreak at the NIH, a correlation between a peak and resistance conferring protein can be made.
+A single mass spectral peak can predict methicillin resistance of Staphylococcus aureus.
+MALDI can also detect carbapenemase of carbapenem-resistant enterobacteriaceae, including Acinetobacter baumannii and Klebsiella pneumoniae.
+However, most proteins that mediate antibiotic resistance are larger than MALDI-TOF's 2000–20,000 Da range for protein peak interpretation and only occasionally, as in the 2011 Klebsiella pneumoniae carbapenemase (KPC) outbreak at the NIH, a correlation between a peak and resistance conferring protein can be made.